JakeRowsell89/poker/readme.md

   - stack
   - hand

-Phases:
+Phases (betting phase omitted):
-- Start game
+  Start game phase:

-- Dealer Assigned (should be ROTATED, maybe start with computer being dealer)
-- Blinds
+  preconditions:
-- Shuffle
+  - a player connected
+  - no game in progress

+  phase actions
+  - A computer "player gets added"
+  - clears table of cards/money
-- Cards dealt
+  - Cards get shuffled
+  - players with no money removed from game end conditions
+  - When all phase actions have ended

+  Dealer assigned:
+  phase actions:
+  - Dealer button is moved 1 player down

+  end conditions
-- Betting phase
+  - When all phase actions have ended

+  Blinds phase:
+  phase actions
+  - Big/small blinds assigned
+  - Money taken from big/small blind players end conditions
+  - Money has been collected for blinds

+  Dealing phase:
+  phase actions
+  - cards given to players, 1 by 1
+  end conditions
+  - each player has two cards

-- Flop
+  Flop phase:
-- Betting phase
+  phase actions
+  - A card is burnt
+  - 3 cards are revealed
+  end conditions
+  - there are 3 shared cards on the table

-- Turn
+  Turn phase:
-- Betting phase
+  phase actions
+  - a card is burnt
+  - a card is revealed
+  end conditions
+  - there are 4 shared cards on the table

-- River
+  River phase:
-- Betting phase
+  phase actions
+  - a card is burnt
+  - a card is revealed
+  end conditions
+  - there are 4 shared cards on the table

-- Showdown
+  Showdown phase:
+  phase actions
+  - highest hand combinations are calculated
+  - all hands are revealed
+  - Pot is given to winner
+  end conditions
+  - pot has been given to winner(s)

 Critical path:
 - Dealer assigned